AndreSantos03/AndreSantos03-Y3S1-ProgFuncionalLogica2/README.md

 parseStm' [] stms = Right (foldr1 SSeq (reverse stms), [])
 parseStm' tokens stms = do
-  (stm, remainingTokens) <- parseStmPart tokens
+  (stm, remainingTokens) <- parseStmPart tokens if null remainingTokens
-  -- If there are no more tokens after a statement, it's the end of input if null remainingTokens
     then Right (foldr1 SSeq (reverse (stm : stms)), [])
     else case remainingTokens of
       ";" : rest -> parseStm' rest (stm : stms)
-      -- Handle the case where semicolon is missing
       _ -> Left $ "parseStm': expected semicolon after statement, got "
 ```